anshunino/anshunino.github.io/_posts/2022-09-21-RL_Splines.markdown

   	</center>
 </figure>

 To explain the technical functioning of a graphical model would take another presentation, for this time we will focus on how to generate these segmentation proposals.
-Also this part of the graphical inference model had already been implemented by C. Haubold {% cite haubold2017scalable %}.
+Also this part of the graphical inference model had already been implemented by C. Haubold { haubold2017scalable %}.

 ## Graphical model model limitation